ScrollPrize/scrollprize-website/docs/07_tutorial4.md

   </video>
 </figure>

 Of course, in reality the label image on the right doesn’t come out perfectly.
-The current state of the art is Stephen Parsons’ [ink-id](https://github.com/educelab/ink-id/) program, which produces outputs like this (showing different training epochs in k-fold training/prediction):
+Stephen Parsons’ [ink-id](https://github.com/educelab/ink-id/) program is one example of an ML-based approach.
+It produces outputs like this (showing different training epochs in k-fold training/prediction):

 <figure>